- What is the Year of Food and Farming?

 The success of the Year will be dependent on the contributions of many people drawn

-The early work on the development of the Year has been led by Farming and Countryside
+from right across England. - The early work on the development of the Year has been led by Farming and Countryside

 Education (FACE) with the active support and endorsement of three Government Departments –